bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## hostname

-`hostname` specifies that the field value must be a valid hostname, for example "foo.example.com".A valid hostname follows the rules below:
+`hostname` specifies that the field value must be a valid hostname, for example "foo.example.com".

+A valid hostname follows the rules below:

 - The name consists of one or more labels, separated by a dot (".").
 - Each label can be 1 to 63 alphanumeric characters.